MicrosoftDocs/nav-content/dynamics-nav-app/ui-sorting.md

 ---
-title: Arranging Data Using the Sorting Function | Microsoft Docs
+title: Arranging Data Using the Sorting Function
 description: You can use the sorting function to get an overview of your data.
 For example, you can sort customers by Currency Code to get a select sample of customers.
 services: project-madeira
 documentationcenter: ''